department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/help-users-to/stay-informed-of-their-application-status.md

 #### For asynchronous submissions

-If there's a lag time between the user submitting the form and us receiving the form in a system of record, you must implement 3 email notifications:
+If there's a lag time between when someone submits the form and when VA receives it in a system of record, you must implement 3 email notifications:

 1. **Submission in progress**: The notification we send immediately after a user selects the **Submit** button on an online form.
 This means that the form submission has successfully started, but it has not yet reached a system of record.
 During this time, data submitted by the user may travel through several systems.
 2. **Received**: The notification we send when we've received a submitted form in the system of record.
 This means the form is ready for processing. **Only send this status notification when we have confirmation that the request has reached the system of record.**